greatcyan/bi-analytics-handbook/BI Developer Role.md

 ### Experience with Azure DevOps processes, including branching and deployment pipelines:
 While I don’t have direct experience with Azure DevOps, I have worked with deployment pipelines in Power BI Service, which has given me a good understanding of deployment workflows and version control principles.
 Although my exploration was limited due to the expiration of the Microsoft Fabric Trial, I am keen to develop my skills in Azure DevOps.
 I am actively seeking to familiarize myself with Azure DevOps processes, including branching and deployment pipelines, and I am confident in my ability to rapidly acquire the necessary skills.

+### Tell me about yourself
+Sure!
+I’m Cyrus Baruc, currently working as a DX Business Analyst-Finance/Power BI Developer.
+In my role, I focus on BI development, including managing ETL processes, data modeling, and creating visualizations with Power BI.
+I have over a year and a half of experience in this position, and I’ve also worked with SQL using tools like Microsoft SQL Server and Google BigQuery.

+While I haven’t had direct experience with Azure DevOps or Snowflake, I’m familiar with deployment pipelines in Power BI Service and am actively learning more about these areas.
+I’m enthusiastic about expanding my skills and contributing to your team.
+My background in data analysis and visualization, combined with my proactive approach to learning new technologies, makes me excited about the opportunity to bring my expertise to this role.